Visit Saint Paul de Vence during your yacht charter in the South of France

 The streets of Saint Paul de Vence were bare until the beginning of the 1950s when Mayor Marius Issert had them laid with cobbles positioned on their sides in the Provencal tradition.
 These first cobbles came from the beach at Cagnes sur Mer, where you might have departed from this morning!

 In the Middle Ages, Saint Paul became an important border stronghold.
 The Counts of Provence administered the region and granted several privileges to Saint Paul.
 The ramparts were erected and two of the original towers can still be seen today, the Porte de Vence and the Tour de l’Esperon.

 Saint Paul de Vence, the home of artists

 Through the 20th century, actors, artists and writers made Saint-Paul into a bubbling cultural center.
-Some simply passed through, others decided to settle.
+Some simply passed through, and others decided to settle.
 Each in their own way marked the village.
 The 1950s and ’60s were the village’s Golden Age.
 Saint-Paul became an amazing film set, hosting French and foreign movie stars drawn to the French Riviera by the Victorine film studios in Nice and by the Cannes Film Festival.

-Stop in front of a few of the region’s renowned art galleries in order to contemplate the colorful works of art, a wonderful reflection of Provence’s rich heritage.
+Stop in front of a few of the region’s renowned art galleries in order to contemplate the colourful works of art, a wonderful reflection of Provence’s rich heritage.
 A walk to the village center is a good idea in order to visit the collegiate church.
 Here you can admire a magnificent painting of Saint Catherine of Alexandria by Tintoretto, along with a beautiful Way of the Cross in walnut wood.